Cancel anytime

 Full time employees 34000 | Website https://www.ti.com |

 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers in the United States, China, rest of Asia, Europe, Middle East, Africa, Japan, and internationally.
 The company operates through Analog and Embedded Processing segments.
 The Analog segment offers power products to manage power requirements across various voltage levels, including battery-management solutions, DC/DC switching regulators, AC/DC and isolated controllers and converters, power switches, linear regulators, voltage references, and lighting products.
 This segment provides signal chain products that sense, condition, and measure signals to allow information to be transferred or converted for further processing and control, including amplifiers, data converters, interface products, motor drives, clocks, and logic and sensing products.
-The Embedded Processing segment offers microcontrollers, processors, wireless connectivity and radar products; and applications processors for specific computing activity.
-This segment offers products for use in various markets, such as industrial, automotive, personal electronics, communications equipment, enterprise systems, and calculators and other.
+The Embedded Processing segment offers microcontrollers, processors, wireless connectivity, and radar products; and applications processors for specific computing activity.
+This segment offers products for use in various markets, such as industrial, automotive, personal electronics, communications equipment, enterprise systems, calculators, and others.
 It provides DLP products primarily for use in project high-definition images; calculators; and application-specific integrated circuits.
 The company markets and sells its semiconductor products through direct sales and distributors, as well as through its website.
-The company was founded in 1930 and is headquartered in Dallas, Texas.
+Texas Instruments Incorporated was founded in 1930 and is headquartered in Dallas, Texas.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.